 “I pray that no one here ever experiences my heartache visiting my son’s gravesite and walking around in public with a broken heart that makeup can’t hide,” Melton said as her voice cracked.
 “Please think of my story before you go to bed and if you have kids think of me after you kiss them tonight.”

-Giovanni Melton attended high school with Olivia Yamamoto the chair Nevada Youth Legislature who presented the bill, and was an inspiration for the bill.
+Giovanni Melton attended high school with Olivia Yamamoto the chair of the Nevada Youth Legislature who presented the bill, and was an inspiration for the bill.

-“Giovanni Melton, I wish you were here to see how hard we are working to protect kids just like you,” said Yamamoto.
+“Giovanni Melton, I wish you were here to see how hard we are working to protect kids just like you,” said Yamamoto, during the hearing.

 Nevada Attorneys for Criminal Justice, Nevada District Attorney’s Association, the Clark County Public Defender’s Office, and the Washoe County Public Defenders all spoke in opposition of the bill.